Our "product" is the people we employ – we are friendly and approachable so meet the current senior team.

 Having worked for the company since 2002, my responsibilities as Membership...

 As a qualified accountant, I bring nearly 30 years of experience to my role...

 I joined the company as a Leisure Professional back in 1997, and I have bee...

 Spa Revenue and Marketing Manager

 I initially joined Mosaic as a Head Therapist at Imagine Spa, Thames Valley...

 Gender Pay Gap Reporting

-At the snapshot date, 58% of employees within the upper pay quartile were female compared to 42% of men in the same quartile, with 72% and 70% of employees in the upper middle and lower middle pay quartiles being female, compared to 28% and 30% of men for the same quartiles.
-The lower pay quartile has 63% of females and 37% of men employed.
+At the snapshot date, 67% of employees within the upper pay quartile were female compared to 33% of men in the same quartile, with 100% of employees in the upper middle, lower middle pay and lower pay quartile, being female.